swxben/danny-boy/README.md

 Danny Boy
 =========

-Simple data access layer for SQL Server.
+Simple micro-ORM for SQL Server, with first-class support for dynamics and async/await.

 ## Versioning